Tablet (pharmacy): History

 Pills are thought to date back to around 1500 BC.
 Earlier medical recipes, such as those from 4000 BC, were for liquid preparations rather than solids.
-The first references to pills were found on papyruses in ancient Egypt, and contained bread dough, honey or grease.
+The first references to pills were found on papyruses in ancient Egypt and contained bread dough, honey, or grease.
 Medicinal ingredients, such as plant powders or spices, were mixed in and formed by hand to make little balls, or pills.

 In ancient Greece, such medicines were known as katapotia ("something to be swallowed"), and the Roman scholar Pliny, who lived from 23 to 79 AD, first gave a name to what we now call pills, calling them pilula.

-Pills have always been difficult to swallow and efforts long have been made to make them go down easier.
+Pills have always been difficult to swallow, and efforts have been made to make them go down easier.
 In medieval times, people coated pills with slippery plant substances.
 Another approach, used as recently as the 19th century, was to gild them in gold and silver, although this often meant that they would pass through the digestive tract with no effect.
-In the 1800s sugar-coating and gelatin-coating was invented, as were gelatin capsules.
+In the 1800s, sugar coating and gelatin coating were invented, as were gelatin capsules.

-In 1843, the British painter and inventor William Brockedon was granted a patent for a machine capable of "Shaping Pills, Lozenges and Black Lead by Pressure in Dies".
-The device was capable of compressing powder into a tablet without use of an adhesive.
+In 1843, the British painter and inventor William Brockedon was granted a patent for a machine capable of "Shaping Pills, Lozenges, and Black Lead by Pressure in Dies".
+The device was capable of compressing powder into a tablet without the use of an adhesive.

 Types

 Pills

 A pill was originally defined as a small, round, solid pharmaceutical oral dosage form of medication.
 The word's etymology reflects the historical concepts of grinding the ingredients with a mortar and pestle and rolling the resultant paste or dough into lumps to be dried.
 Today, in its strict sense, the word pill still refers specifically to tablets (including caplets) rather than capsules (which were invented much later), but because a simple hypernym is needed to intuitively cover all such oral dosage forms, the broad sense of the word pill is also widely used and includes both tablets and capsules — colloquially, any solid oral form of medication falls into the "pill" category (see pill § Usage notes).

-An early example of pills came from Ancient Rome.
-They were made of the zinc carbonates hydrozincite and smithsonite.
-The pills were used for sore eyes, and were found aboard a Roman ship that wrecked in 140 BC.
+An early example of a pill comes from ancient Rome.
+They were made of zinc carbonates, hydrozincite and smithsonite.
+The pills were used for sore eyes and were found aboard a Roman ship that wrecked in 140 BC.
 However, these tablets were meant to be pressed on the eyes, not swallowed.